 President Woodrow Wilson commissioned a line of concrete-hulled troop transports in the waning months of World War I, the SS Sapona among them.
 Steel was in short supply, so the hull was filled with concrete.

 Launched in 1920, too late to transport American soldiers to war, the Sapona ran aground on a reef and was wrecked in a storm in 1926.
 She would later be used for target practice by the Army Air Corps and Navy.

 You can also visit North Bimini to see the Bimini Wall.
 It’s an underwater wall that stretches for half a mile.
-Some people call it the Atlantis Road, and it remained a mystery despite its discovery half a century ago.
+Some call it the Atlantis Road, which remained a mystery despite its discovery half a century ago.

 Suppose you’d like to explore all the hidden coves and caves on this island, charter a boat from the Bimini Brown Charters.